Janneman84/ShrinkWrapText/README.md

 />
 ```
 ### Option 2
-If you have subclassed from `AppCompatTextView` or `AppCompatButton`, have them subclass from `ShrinkWrapTextView`/`ShrinkWrapButton` instead.
+If you have subclassed from `AppCompatTextView`/`AppCompatButton`/`MaterialTextView`/`MaterialButton`, have them subclass from `ShrinkWrapTextView`/`ShrinkWrapButton`/`ShrinkWrapMaterialTextView`/`ShrinkWrapMaterialButton` respectively.

 You can use the property `shrinkWrap` to turn shrink-wrapping on or off.
 ```kotlin
 import shrinkwrap.xml.*
 ```